Join our Student Nursing Associate Apprenticeship at UHBW!

 Final interview

-A small number of candidates who are successful in the assessment centre testing, will be invited for a final interview in the afternoon.
+Candidates who are successful in the assessment centre testing, will be invited for a final interview in the afternoon.

 Starting date

-TNA Frequently Asked Questions
+SNA Frequently Asked Questions

-The Nursing Associate apprenticeship is a minimum of a 2 year programme and you will be paid a
+The Nursing Associate apprenticeship is a minimum of 2 years and you will be paid a on a Band 3 throughout the apprenticeship.

 Can I choose which University I attend?

 No, you will be allocated a University.
-Each University has been partnered with each Health Care
+Each University has been partnered with each Health Care Organisation.
+Our partners are University of Business Professional People (BPP) and University College Weston (UCW).

 Who will pay for the cost of my training?